How Much Money Can I Get Out of My Pension?

-Although your pension contributions may have been modest, if they have been invested over a long period of time, and with the help of the tax relief that they would have attracted, you may find that your pot is healthier than you first might have imagined.
+Although your pension contributions may have been modest, if they have been invested over a long period of time, then with the help of an established tax relief firm that they could have attracted, you may find that your pot is healthier than you first might have imagined.

 Starting your pension as early as possible will make a big difference to the amount available as the longer it is invested, the longer the fund has to grow.
 You may find this article here helpful if you are wanting to know of some ways to enable you to add to your pension more.